 - Gain critical experience with our high-tech equipment used regularly by practicing physicists (e.g., Cyclotron [particle accelerator], Farnsworth Fusor [nuclear fusion chamber], scanning electron microscope [6 nanometer resolution], x-ray diffractometer, and wind tunnel as well as remote operation of one of the world’s fastest supercomputers [for simulations in aeronautical engineering, such as jet engine noise]).

 - Spend the summer doing real, cutting-edge research—and get paid for it.

-- Develop practical new skills that are useful in physics research, such as operating machine tools, welding, soldering, or electronics or using new computer languages or operating systems
+- Develop practical new skills that are useful in physics research, such as operating machine tools, welding, soldering, electronics, or using new computer languages/operating systems.

 - Work collaboratively with your professors on research projects aimed at solving real-world problems, then publish and present your research at national conferences.

-- Join the 100% of Houghton Physics graduates who are employed or attending graduate school within one year of graduation
+- Join the 100 percent of Houghton physics graduates who are employed or attending graduate school within one year of graduation.

 - Develop close mentoring relationships with Christian faculty members who care about your academic, emotional and spiritual growth.